AdobeDocs/campaign-standard.en/help/channels/using/transactional-push-notifications.md

 For more information on accessing and editing profiles, see [Profiles](../../audiences/using/creating-profiles.md).

-### Sending a transactional push notification targeting a profile
+### Sending a transactional push notification targeting a profile {#sending-a-transactional-push-notification-targeting-a-profile}

 For example, an airline company wants to send a last call for boarding to all Adobe Campaign users who have subscribed to its mobile application.